About

 2000s

 Immediately after my final University exam, and even before my results, I moved to London to begin work at graphic design agency Form, who I’d discovered through their design credit on the back of Natalie Imbruglia’s “Torn” CD single.
 I was still using Windows at this point, but would use Macs throughout my work day.
 It’s at this point in the late 90s that I learnt most about the Mac, topography, and graphic design.
 Being my first job it was a bit of a birth of fire, but I worked with a good bunch of people and got to go to a fair few star-studded industry events.
 Standout for me was meeting Kylie Minogue and Natalie Imbruglia at the launch of a photo exhibition by Rankin.
 At one point everybody at Form also had their portrait taken by Rankin.
 Fun times.
 That was the start of a dozen years working in London.
 My second job was at a web agency called Blueberry, which was more like a social club than a job, but one at which we all did amazing work.
 I worked on a Sony VAIO laptop, used a Palm Vx personal organiser, and stayed connected with a Sony Ericsson mobile phone.
 It was “work hard, play hard”, at least until the dot-com bubble burst.
 I also got my first Mac, a Bondi blue iMac, as a parting gift just before the liquidators arrived to claim everything.
 In fact, I took a second iMac as the first didn’t have a DVD drive.
-For a while that iMac ran OS 9 and briefly the OS X preview, and I used it play imported movies and learn more about the way Macs worked.
+For a while that iMac ran OS 9 and briefly the OS X Preview, and I used it to play imported DVDs and learn more about the way Macs worked.

 To give you an idea of how crazy those dot-com days were: at one point I was asked to work a weekend but I already had plans, so they asked me what it would take for me to work the weekend.
 At the time I wanted to buy a classic FIAT 500 car, so I told them the price of the car: multiple thousands of pounds.
 So that’s what I got paid for a weekend’s work building a website that nobody else could get done in time.
 That car was a lot of fun, until it spontaneously ignited one day whilst I was driving along.
 RIP.